top of page

 A Big Picture Truth About AmaWaterways Cabins

 AmaWaterways ships are designed very differently than ocean cruise ships.
-Cabins are thoughtfully laid out, outward facing, and remarkably consistent in comfort.
+Cabins are thoughtfully laid out and remarkably consistent in comfort.
 The differences between room types are not about quality, but about experience and preference.

 Some travelers love opening their doors to the river each morning.
 Others are out exploring all day and perfectly content with a quiet, comfortable space at night.
 Neither approach is better.
 And neither automatically requires a balcony.